Home › How Litigation Costs Behave > When no single decision point feels decisiveWhen no single decision point feels decisive

 By the time a matter reaches a later stage, the accumulated effect of earlier decisions is embedded.

-Scope has developed.
 Cost has been generated.
-Timing has adjusted.